MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMProgram.md

 ```

 ### -Requirement

-Specifies any additional requirements for standard or device programs.
+Specify any additional requirements for standard or device programs.

 ```yaml
 Type: String